List of unmade episodes of The X-Files: Season 5

-Tim Minear pitched an idea for an episode that involved a convicted criminal who happened to be an atheist.
-While in prison, he would have heard the voice of God, commanding him to kill a truly evil man, and then he would have suddenly found himself mystically transferred out of the prison.
-Although the police would be after him, only Mulder would believe he was working for the greater good.
-Minear noted that "I pitched it and I was going to do it, eventually, until we found ourselves at a point in the year where we needed a script really fast".
-Executive producer Frank Spotnitz suggested to Minear that the "convicted atheist" should actually be Robert Modell from the third season episode "Pusher".
-The script was completely re-written, and became "Kitsunegari".
+Tim Minear pitched an idea for an episode that followed an incarcerated atheist who, while in prison, would have heard the voice of God, commanding him to kill a truly evil man.
+The prisoner was to then be mystically transferred out of the prison, prompting a police manhunt; only Mulder would have believed that the man was working for the greater good.
+Per Minear: "I pitched [the story] and I was going to do it, eventually, until we found ourselves at a point in the year where we needed a script really fast".
+Executive producer Frank Spotnitz suggested to Minear that the "convicted atheist" should actually be Robert Modell from the third season episode "Pusher", whereupon the script was completely re-written into "Kitsunegari".